chenyicheng1998/Finnish-Notes/content/docs/expressions/11-seasons.md

 ---
-title: "Seasons and Months"
+title: "Seasons"
 weight: 11
 bookToc: true
 ---

-# Vuodenajat ja Kuukaudet - Seasons and Months 🍂
+# Vuodenajat - Seasons 🍂

-## Seasons (Vuodenajat)
+## Four Seasons

 The case ending **-lla/-llä** is used with seasons to indicate "in/during that season".